William Leigh

-William Leigh (1550–1639) was a well-known English preacher, graduate of Oxford, the rector of St Wilfrid's Church (Standish, Lancashire), from 1586 until his death, and is presumed to have baptized Mayflower Pilgrim, Myles Standish.
+William Leigh (1550–1639) was an English priest, well-known as a preacher and author.
+An Oxford graduate, he was the rector of St Wilfrid's Church, Standish, Lancashire, from 1586 until his death.

+Leigh is presumed to have baptized the Mayflower Pilgrim Myles Standish.
 He is now remembered for his sermon series Queene Elizabeth paraleld from 1612, which includes the first published text record for the queen's speech to the troops at Tilbury in 1588.

 Life

 He was born in Lancashire, and entered Brasenose College, Oxford, in 1571.
 There he was elected fellow in 1573, graduated B.A. on 10 December 1574, M.A. on 29 January 1578, and B.D. on 4 July 1586.
 He took holy orders, and was known as a preacher at Oxford and elsewhere.
 On 24 July 1584 he asked the university authorities for a preaching license to enable him to preach at St. Paul's Cross.
 In 1586 he was presented by Bishop William Chaderton to the rectory of Standish, near Wigan, Lancashire, which he held till his death.

 He was made a justice of the peace, and led an active public life.
 He was also chaplain to Henry Stanley, 4th Earl of Derby, and often preached before his patron.
 Soon after the accession of James I he preached before the court, and the king appointed him tutor to his eldest son Henry Frederick, Prince of Wales.
 In June 1608 Lord Chancellor Egerton gave him the mastership of Ewelme Hospital, Oxfordshire; this sinecure position was made from 1617 to support the Oxford Professor of Physic, but the transition was the tenure of his successor William White from 1611 to 1628.

 As a parish priest he continued the restoration of the church, which was begun by his predecessor, and gave an oak pulpit in 1616.
 He died on 26 November 1639, aged 89, and was buried in the chancel of Standish Church, where there is a brass, with Latin inscription, to his memory.
 He married Mary, daughter of John Wrightington of Wrightington, Lancashire, and left children.